Frequently Asked Questions for Volunteers

 2. Will I need training to be a prison system volunteer?

 Yes, we will make sure you are familiar with the prison system and know what to wear and how to act once you are inside.
-In most places, the regional Jubilee team will host a formal training session, sponsored by the state prison system, at least once a year so you can become a certified volunteer.
-The requirements on this vary from place to place, but your team leader will brief you on the next steps.
+You should complete your online TDCJ training by clicking here as soon as possible so you can start the process to become a certified volunteer.
+New volunteers will normally be allowed to participate in a Jubilee weekend even if they are not yet certified volunteers, however the requirements on this vary from unit to unit, so check with your team leader and he or she will brief you on the next steps.
 Don’t worry, God’s got this!

 Still Have Questions?
 Give us a call or send an email and we will have an experienced volunteer contact you.